Margoju/GoodVibes-2/README.md

 * **SPC**

     To link a frequency output file to a separately performed single point energy calculation file, the single point calculation file should have the same common root as the frequency file, with an additional underscore and descriptor at the end, such as `ethane.out` and `ethane_TZ.out` shown above, where `ethane_TZ.out` is the separate single point calculation file.
-When running GoodVibes in this case, the descriptor TZ should be passed as an argument, as `--spc TZ`.
+When running GoodVibes2 in this case, the descriptor TZ should be passed as an argument, as `--spc TZ`.

 * **Selectivity**

     To calculate enantiomeric excess, enantiomeric ratio, or diastereomeric ratios, file names should begin or end with a pattern identifier, such as `_R` and `_S`.
-The argument then passed to GoodVibes should be `--ee "*_R*:*_S*"`.
+The argument then passed to GoodVibes2 should be `--ee "*_R*:*_S*"`.

 * **Media**

     To apply an entropic media correction to calculations performed on solvent molecules, the calculation output file should match the name passed in the media argument, for example, if performing the correction on water, the output file should be named `H2O.log` and the command line option should be `--media H2O`.

-    GoodVibes will recognize the following solvent molecule names:
+    GoodVibes2 will recognize the following solvent molecule names:

         meco2h / aceticacid, acetone, mecn / acetonitrile, benzene, 1buoh / 1butanol, 2buoh / 2butanol, 2butanone, tbuoh / tbutylalcohol, ccl4 / carbontetrachloride,
         phcl / chlorobenzene, chcl3 / chloroform, cyclohexane, 12dce  / 12dichloroethane, diethyleneglycol, et2o / diethylether, diglyme, dme / 12dimethoxyethane,